ckraymond/Judy/notes.md

 - **Photo Upload** | Allow the following things:
   - Ability to add a general time.
   - Ability to add color about what is happening in the photo.
+- Provide the current date, time, location, and timezone in the query.
 ---
 ## Thoughts / Ideas
 - **Device**